1799 Vancouver Map of the California Coast w/ San Francisco and San Diego

 Description

-One of the great navigator George Vancouver's most important and influential maps, this is Vancouver's 1799 charting of the California coastline roughly from Santo Domingo, Mexico to San Francisco Bay.
-Vancouver's exploration of the California coastline was significant, breaking the Spanish wall of silence and producing the first English reconnaissance on Spanish settlement and colonization of the west coast.
-Vancouver's mapping of California generated the finest costal chart of the region to date.
+One of the great navigator George Vancouver's most important and influential maps, this is his 1799 charting of the California coastline roughly from Santo Domingo, Mexico, to San Francisco Bay.
+Vancouver's exploration of the California coastline was significant, breaking the Spanish wall of silence and producing the first English reconnaissance on Spanish settlement and colonization of the West Coast.
+Vancouver's mapping of California generated the finest coastal chart of the region to date.

 A Wall of Silence and Suspicion

-Until the arrival of George Vancouver, California was a mystery to all Europeans except the Spanish, who hid knowledge of it behind a wall of secretiveness and suspicion.
-Although Spanish explorers and missionaries knew of California's bounty, other than a few missions, and the Presidio fort at San Francisco, they little to develop or settle.
-The lack of general colonization may have been because California remained quite remote, or because it had a large indigenous population, or because both Spain and England laid amorphous ill-defined claims.
+Until the arrival of George Vancouver, California was a mystery to all Europeans except the Spanish, who hid knowledge of it behind a wall of secretive suspicion.
+Although Spanish explorers and missionaries knew of California's bounty, other than a few missions and the Presidio Fort at San Francisco, the Spanish did very little to develop or settle the region.
+The lack of general colonization may have been because California remained remote, or because it had a large indigenous population, or because both Spain and England laid amorphous ill-defined claims.
 Spanish claims dated to the conquest of Mexico by Cortez during the Spanish-Aztec War (1519 - 21), while British claims date to the 1579 voyage of Francis Drake and his naming of California as Nova Albion.
-Spain only had to look to the British colonization of the eastern seaboard to know that, if the potential of California became known, the British model of colonization would sideline their own interests.
+Spain only had to look to the British colonization of the eastern seaboard to know that if the potential of California became known, the British model of colonization would sideline their own interests.

 Vancouver in San Diego